August 3

 Electromagnetic Radiation

-Electromagnetic radiation is a more complicated subject.
+Electromagnetic radiation (EMFs) is a more complicated subject.
 And while there are a lot of differing opinions about the safety of electromagnetic waves in general (and induction in particular), the scientific consensus is that non-ionizing electromagnetic radiation is safe.
 In fact, using your induction stove is safer than being out in the sun without sunscreen.
 This is because the sun's radiation causes skin cancer, while the induction cooktop's radiation does not.

 For a detailed discussion on this topic, see Is Induction Cooking Safe?